shiv-iyer/Project-1/README.md

 2. CSS

 3. [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
   - Was used for many of the main website components, including the navbar, forms, buttons, and offcanvas functionality.
-Was also utilized to implement mobile-responsiveness.
+Bootstrap was also utilized as the primary means of implementing mobile-responsiveness for the website.

 4. JavaScript